OSLC/developing-oslc-applications/_harp/eclipse_lyo/toolchain-modelling-workshop.md

     -   ServiceProvider presentations
     -   ServiceProviderCatalog presentations

-<a name="fill-in-internal-implementation"></a>Fill in the internal implementation of each adaptor
+Fill in the internal implementation of each adaptor
 ===================================================

-The manual code the developer needs to implement is concentrated in a single class - the **AdaptorManager** class (in the *your.basepackage.name* package).
-The methods that need to be provided
+The manual code the developer needs to implement is concentrated in a single class – the `AdaptorManager` class (in the `your.basepackage.name` package).
-are:
+The methods that need to be provided are:

 -   **contextInitializeServletListener** &
     **contextDestroyServletListener** - to implement any application